 The Dominators order their Quarks to set-up drilling.

-The Doctor and Jaime leave the education and research center, and run into the Dominators and their robot servants, the Quarks.
+The Doctor and Jamie leave the education and research center and run into the Dominators and their robot servants, the Quarks.
 They are taken into the spaceship, examined and tested.
-Only Jaime is physically examined and the Dominators assume the Doctor is the same.
-The Doctor also intentionally flunks the intelligent tests.
+Only Jamie is physically examined and the Dominators assume the Doctor is the same.
+The Doctor also intentionally flunks the Dominators’ intelligent tests.

 The TARDIS crew returns to the Island.
 The students and the professor have been captured by the Dominators and forced to work as slaves, clearing the area near the former research/education station for drilling.
 One of the Dominators had ordered the Quarks to destroy the building and his commander had become upset with him for wasting energy.
 The one Dominator also keeps wanting to destroy the Dulcians on the Island, while the other insists on using them as slave labor to spare using the Quarks which are low on power.
 The two argue about this.
 Often.

-The Dominators argue with each other a lot, and eventually argue so much in front of the Doctor and Jaime that they reveal the plot.
+The Dominators argue with each other a lot and eventually argue so much in front of the Doctor and Jamie that they reveal the plot.
 They plan on drilling through the Dulkis’s crust, which will cause a volcanic eruption.
-But they are also drilling a bore hole to drop a nuclear device in which will destroy the planet and create a lot of radioactive material which they can then mine for power.
+But they are also drilling a bore hole to drop in a nuclear device which will destroy the planet and create a lot of radioactive material which they can then mine for power.
 They also determine the Dulcians are unsuited to being a slave labor force and plan to destroy them with their planet.

 The plan more or less succeeds – the Doctor catches the nuclear seed device, but cannot deprogram it because it’s sealed – so he sneaks it on the Dominators spacecraft (which blows-up in the atmosphere).
 Unfortunately, the drilling had started a local volcanic eruption.
 The TARDIS crew barely make it inside the TARDIS ahead of the lava.

 The Dulcians are rather unbelievable too.
 OK, so they are total pacifists who have outlawed war and all weapons.
 I can actually buy that – but when they are threatened, it seems strange they would rather debate about it than take some sort of action.
-The Doctor warns the council of the dangers from the Dominators, but the council refuses to believe that the Doctor, Zoë, and Jaime are from another world, and they refuse to believe the Dominators intend them harm, since they won’t harm anyone else.
-Yet, you would think it was obvious that the TARDIS crew weren’t from Dulkis, since they are all brunette and everyone on Dulkis is blonde.
-And even the Dominators with their scans figure out their are two groups on the planet.
+The Doctor warns the council of the dangers from the Dominators, but the council refuses to believe that the Doctor, Zoë, and Jamie are from another world, and they refuse to believe the Dominators intend them harm since they won’t harm anyone else.
+Yet, you would think it was obvious that the TARDIS crew weren’t from Dulkis since they are all brunette and everyone on Dulkis is blonde.
+And even the Dominators with their scans figure out there are two groups on the planet.
 Also, doesn’t Dulkis have some way of keeping track of people?
-You’d think they realise Jaime, Zoë, and the Doctor aren’t locals.
+You’d think they realise Jamie, Zoë, and the Doctor aren’t locals.

 So this isn’t one of my favorite Troughton stories, and I’d give it probably a 2 or 3 out of 5.
-But the Domintor plan is horrifying and the story does actually move along fairly fast, so there is that.
-And it’s good to see the TARDIS crew of the Doctor, Jaime, and Zoë – my favorites of the Second Doctor’s companions.
+But the Dominator plan is horrifying and the story does actually move along fairly fast, so there is that.
+And it’s good to see the TARDIS crew of the Doctor, Jamie, and Zoë – my favorites of the Second Doctor’s companions.